AI CODE REVIEW

 Put simply: devs do better work with less friction; leaders steer with context, not anecdotes.

-Fit and rollout (built for fast-moving teams with 100+ devs)
+Fit and Rollout (built for fast-moving teams with 100+ devs)

 • SCM support: GitHub, GitLab, Bitbucket, Azure DevOps (read-only scopes).